duckduckcode/course-responsive-web/chapters/percentage-sizing.md

 }
 ```

-Your page title should resize as the browser height changes.
+Your page title should resize as the browser width changes.

 ## Use view-relative sizing for heights

 The vh measurement is like %, but it’s a percentage
-of the view height not the container height.
+of the window height not the container height.

 ```
 .header {